Effy2014/Federal-Paper-Authorship-Classification/README.md

 * Centered and scaled document term matrices were used for regularized logistic regression.
 The data is regularized because p>n for this data.

+* Mutual information is used to select features

+* SVM with linear and Gaussian kernel is used to classify authorship